rticommunity/rticonnextdds-examples/examples/connext_dds/xml_application_env/c++11/README.md

 2. Build the application executable.

-3. Copy the application.xml file into the directory where the executable is generated.
+3. Copy the `application.xml` file into the directory where the executable is generated.

-You will find the definition of connextdds_add_application, along with detailed documentation, in [resources/cmake/rticonnextdds-cmake-utils/cmake/Modules/ConnextDdsAddExample.cmake ](https://github.com/rticommunity/rticonnextdds-cmake-utils/blob/main/cmake/Modules/ConnextDdsAddExample.cmake).
+You will find the definition of `connextdds_add_application`, along with detailed documentation, in [resources/cmake/rticonnextdds-cmake-utils/cmake/Modules/ConnextDdsAddExample.cmake ](https://github.com/rticommunity/rticonnextdds-cmake-utils/blob/main/cmake/Modules/ConnextDdsAddExample.cmake).